 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Transfers and baggage handling between airport/vessel on embark/disembark days; cabin accommodations and meals aboard the ship; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; snorkeling, stand-up paddle boarding; gear on loan (yoga mats and a limited supply of rubber boots).
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; snorkeling, stand up paddleboarding; gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.

 Airfare; items of a personal nature; some premium alcohol; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.